Ordisoftware/Hebrew-Calendar/README.md

 - Add parashot board with literal translations, lettriqs, verses references, study tools, edition and export.
 - Add option to indicate the parashah in the days of Shabat for the visual month (does nothing for now).
 - Add common database in roaming to store parashot user table and inter-process locking table.
+- Add a different tray icon to indicate if shabat or a celebration day is running.
+- Add option to enable or disable the special day tray icon.
 - Add show usage statistics from about box.
 - Add check update from about box.
 - Add export to TXT support for all boards.